 6-242.
 Preservation of bank records; regulations; disposal

-A. Every bank shall retain its corporate and business records in accordance with regulations of the superintendent.
-The regulations shall classify the records, establish permissible methods for effective and economical preservation of information contained in the records if the originals are destroyed pursuant to regulation, and prescribe the minimum periods of time each record or permitted substitute shall be preserved.
+A. Every bank shall retain its corporate and business records in accordance with regulations of the deputy director.
+The regulations shall classify the records, establish allowable methods for effective and economical preservation of information contained in the records if the originals are destroyed pursuant to regulation, and prescribe the minimum periods of time each record or allowed substitute shall be preserved.

-B. In issuing his regulations under subsection A, the superintendent shall consider:
+B. In issuing the regulations under subsection A of this section, the deputy director shall consider:

 1. Actions at law and administrative proceedings in which the production of bank records might be necessary or desirable.